Salimer/Final-Capstone-Back-End/README.md

 - **Marco Díaz**: Your technical skill and creative input have been pivotal in achieving our goals.
 Thank you for always being available.

 #### Institution
-- **Microverse**: My sincerest thanks for creating this bootcamp.
+- **Microverse**: Our sincerest thanks for creating this bootcamp.
 The program's structure and the quality of education provided have been crucial for my growth as a developer.

 #### Reference Design
-- I would also like to thank [<a href="https://www.behance.net/muratk">Murat Korkmaz</a>] for the original design on Behance that served as inspiration for this project.
+- We would also like to thank [<a href="https://www.behance.net/muratk">Murat Korkmaz</a>] for the original design on Behance that served as inspiration for this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>